 Whilst you are in your IVA, your creditors will not be allowed to contact you or take any further action against you.
 If you are looking for financial advice which will stop bankruptcy and help you on the road to financial recovery, then look no further than an IVA.

-You could be accepted for an IVA if you answer yes to these four simple criteria:
+You could be accepted for an Individual Voluntary Arrangement if you answer yes to these questions:

-Here is an example of how an IVA could make your debts affordable.
+Here is an example of how an Individual Voluntary Arrangement could make your debts affordable.

 Think it’s impossible to:

-An IVA could give you your life back and pave the way to a happier debt-free future for you and your family.
+An Individual Voluntary Arrangement could give you your life back and pave the way to a happier debt-free future for you and your family.
 Your IVA will allow you to get your life back on track through sensible financial management.
 You will be able to not worry about your creditors heavy handed approach towards debtors.

-Mrs Karen Collete, awarded an IVA in 2011.
+Mrs Karen Collete, awarded an Individual Voluntary Arrangement in 2011.

 Absolutely, and getting the ball rolling is easy.
 All you have to do is fill out the form above to apply for an IVA.
-Our experienced and friendly IVA Advisers will go through all of your options and tell you straight away whether an IVA might be the right step.
+Our experienced and friendly IVA Advisers will go through all of your options and tell you straight away whether an Individual Voluntary Arrangement might be the right step.

-An IVA will last for 5 years meaning you will be back on your feet with your finances faster!.
+An IVA will last for just 5 years meaning you will be back on your feet with your finances faster.